Hormone therapy and menopause

 Effectiveness

-• Extensive scientific evidence
+• A great deal of scientific evidence

-• Risk of side effects
+• Possibility of side effects

 • Very safe to use